 Lisbon is always a good idea.
-I’ve just came back from my third Portuguese holiday of my life and it confirmed my thoughts firmly.
+I’ve just come back from the third Portuguese holiday of my life and it confirmed my thoughts firmly.
 Lisbon welcomes you wrapping its warm and strong arms around you, then it takes your hands, looks into your eyes with a cheeky grin and spins you in a twirl, before taking you out for one of those fresh, magic summer nights that you would never want to end.

 “It’s the weather.
 It’s always sunny and that reflects on people, people are nice” says Ricardo, who grew up in Lisbon before moving to London fourteen years ago.
 “It’s the display of the city, it’s old and new at the same time and these two aspects seem to cohabit perfectly with each other”.
 Like a song by Ana Moura, that’s what I think while he continues talking about his hometown.
 “Lisbon is a capital, but you can still relax… It’s not overcrowded with people in constant rush, numbed by their daily routines, and the pace is much slower than London…”.